Old Days and the Contractor

 IT Contractor Success

-I remember we all gathered round Mr Redwood‘s desk when he signalled the all-important call had come.
+I remember we all gathered round Mr Redwood‘s desk when he signaled the all-important call had come.

 After being told he had been successful, two or three people literally punched the air in delight.
 John jumped up and down through the office, shouting ‘I‘ve landed the big one!
 I‘ve landed the big one!’